 The 2014 update of the CSE began in the Summer of 2013, at the July meeting of the SWTF, where Goals and Objectives of the plan were presented and discussed.
 Comments and suggestions from that effort were incorporated into a Draft CSE, which was brought back to the SWTF for additional comments and feedback.
-A final draft was presented to the group in September 2014.
+A final draft was presented to the group in September 2014, and was recommended to the Mono County Board of Supervisors on XXXXXXX, 2014.